 Ones who approach you asking for spare change, so in return I ask for a picture.
-I posted these on a few photo sharing website and got this amazing response from them I wanted to keep shooting and encourage others to do the same.
+I posted these on a few photo-sharing websites and got this amazing response from them I wanted to keep shooting and encourage others to do the same.

 Manny Jimenez wrote:

-I Think this is a great idea.
+I think this is a great idea.
 Came across it quite some time ago.
 Had a family vacation in San Diego in May.
 The first guy that approached me and your project popped into my head.
 Instead of telling him to get bent, or just giving him some cash, I asked if I could buy a portrait from him.
 He seemed a little crazy and told me he couldn’t because he was wanted.
 Had about three or four more people that day that actually “sold” me a few snaps.
 Haven’t gone through any of the photos from that trip yet, but I did get a couple of great shots.
 May share them someday, maybe not, this was YOUR idea after all, but it took all the awkwardness out of those encounters, and made it feel like I wasn’t just giving something for nothing.
-It also reminded me that EVERYONE has a story to share, and reminded me to look for it.
+It also reminded me that EVERYONE has a story to share and reminded me to look for it.

 The first portrait I’ve made that started this series.
 Back in 2009, I saw a lady sitting in a corner singing away while she was singing.
 I pointed to my camera and pointed to her.
 She gave me the head nod say it was ok to take her picture.
 What makes this one of my favorites, is that it was shot using a Leica M6 TTL film camera, with Fuji Neopan 400 speed film.